2002 British Grand Prix: Race

 The 60-lap race commenced at 13:00 British Summer Time.
 The total number of spectators was limited to 60,000 to demonstrate to the FIA that Silverstone's new access entry roads would be enough for the event.
 Weather conditions at the start were overcast and dry, although some rain had fallen between the warm-up and the race.
 The air and track temperatures were between 14 and 16 C; a 50% chance of rain was forecast.
 Panis switched to the spare BAR car after his race car stalled during a standing start at the pit lane exit.
 Barrichello attempted to select first gear starting the formation lap, but his Ferrari stalled on the dummy grid.
 Ferrari restarted his car with a replacement steering wheel but Barrichello was required to start at the rear of the grid.

-Montoya retained the lead over Michael Schumacher headed into the first turn.
+Montoya retained the lead over Michael Schumacher heading into the first turn.
 Massa ran onto the grass when attempting to pass Villeneuve on the start/finish straight, spinning 360 degrees at the first turn, but regaining control of his car and continuing to drive.
 McNish was unable to begin due to a stall caused by a clutch failure and retired when Toyota mechanics were unable to resolve the issue and a push start in the pit lane proved unsuccessful.
 Button moved from 12th to seventh while Barrichello moved from 21st to 14th by the end of the first lap.
 Rain began falling at the southern part of the track after lap one as Montoya led Michael Schumacher, Ralf Schumacher, Räikkönen, Coulthard and Trulli.
 On lap two, Barrichello overtook Irvine for 13th.
 Räikkönen passed Ralf Schumacher into Copse corner for third on the following lap.
 Coulthard also tried unsuccessfully to pass Ralf Schumacher after Schumacher held him off.
 Barrichello passed Bernoldi for 12th, then battled Panis on the pit straight, passing him for 11th.

 On lap five, Barrichello passed Heidfeld for ninth, while Fisichella dropped behind Frentzen and Webber to 18th.
 Michael Schumacher closed the gap on Montoya and began attacking him for the lead.
 Montoya was slow to exit Stowe corner, but he was able to hold off Michael Schumacher on the outside into Club turn by pushing him wide.
 Barrichello passed Villeneuve and Salo to move into eighth while lapping quicker than any other driver.
 As the rain became heavier and the track became more slippery, Salo spun out at turn one but rejoined the track thanks to the tarmac run-off area, dropping from eighth to eleventh on lap eight.
 The battle between Montoya and Michael Schumacher allowed Räikkönen to close up to the two leaders.
 On lap ten, Michael Schumacher was fast leaving Stowe corner but Montoya held him off.
 On that lap, Webber lost control of his car's rear and it snapped sideways while braking owing to a clutch fault.
 He spun off at Stowe corner at the end of the Hangar Straight and retired in the gravel trap.